HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/apis/hcl_experience_api/logout_api_updates.md

 - `statusCode` (number): 200 indicates a successful logout
 - `data` (string): Logout confirmation message
-- `redirectUrl` (string, optional): Post-logout redirect URL provided by the WCM Core API.
-By default, this value is determined by the `redirect.logout.url` configuration property.

-If `redirectUrl` is not present, use the application's default post-logout navigation.
+- `redirectUrl` (string): Post-logout redirect URL provided by the WCM Core API.
+This value is determined by the `redirect.logout.url` configuration property.
+If no `redirect.logout.url` is specified, the portal determines the default page in the public portal area uses the url to that page.

+The returned value is either the configured logout redirect URL or the computed default public portal page.

 ### Configuring the logout redirect URL

-The `redirectUrl` returned by the logout endpoint uses the `redirect.logout.url` property configured in one of the following locations:
+The `redirectUrl` returned by the logout endpoint uses the `redirect.logout.url` property configured in one of the following locations(whichever is available for DX Compose or DX Core):

-- **ConfigService.properties**: The static configuration file for portal settings
+- **ConfigService.properties**: The static configuration file for portal settings (usually portal home url)
 - **WAS Console**: Dynamically configured via **Resources > Resource Environment > Resource Environment Providers > WP ConfigService > Custom properties**

-For detailed instructions on setting the logout redirect URL and related timeout properties, see [Redirect behavior and timeout settings](../../deployment/manage/security/people/authentication/sec_auth_consideration/redirect_timeout_settings.md).
+For detailed instructions on setting the logout redirect URL and related timeout properties, see [Redirect behavior and timeout settings](../../../guide_me/howto/administration/RedirectTimeout.md).

+For property-level behavior of `redirect.logout` and `redirect.logout.url` (including the default public-portal-page redirect when no URL is specified), see [Portal service configuration properties](../../../deployment/manage/config_portal_behavior/service_config_properties/portal_svc_cfg/cfg_svc/index.md).

 ## Backward compatibility

 No changes are required for existing API consumers of `auth/logout`.

 - Existing calls continue to work without modification.
-- `redirectUrl` is optional and additive.
+- `redirectUrl` is provided in logout responses and can be used by clients for post-logout navigation.

 ## Sample API calls